Artificial Christmas tree: Plastic

-Most artificial Christmas trees are made from PVC plastic.
-PVC trees are fire-retardant but not fire-resistant.
-Many of these trees are made in China; from January to August 2005 $69 million worth of artificial trees from China entered the United States.
+"Addis produced the trees applying the same technology used to produce toilet brushes, and in green to replicate the natural (pine needle) colour"...as post-war plastics took off, the bottle-brush tree trend became a hit.

 The prelit tree has become increasingly popular in the United States and Germany as well, due to added ease of not having to string one's own lights.
-Types of lights popular today include incandescent lights (also referred to as "mini lights") and LED lights (where each bulb has its own socket, preventing the whole string from going out should one bulb burn out).
+Types of lights popular today include incandescent lights (also referred to as "mini lights") and LED lights (where each bulb with its own socket, is wired in parallel, using twice the wire as series, but preventing the whole string from going out should one bulb burn out).
 Prelit trees are subject to the mandatory regulations for the safety standards of electrical products and have to meet safety standards approved by a nationally recognized testing laboratory such as UL (Underwriters Labs), CSA (Canadian Standards Association), ETL (Intertek), GS, BS and RoHS.
 Artificial Christmas trees may be "frosted" or "glittered" and designed for outdoor uses with UV additives.
 Plastic trees can come in a variety of different colors, and one type came with built-in speakers and an MP3 player.

 Companies such as Mountain King, Barcana and the National Tree Company have marketed increasingly realistic PVC trees made to closely resemble Douglas fir, Ponderosa pine or other common types of Christmas trees.
 During the 1990s trees not only began to appear more realistic but some also smelled more realistic.
 Many of these more modern models come with pre-strung lights and hinged branches which simply had to be snapped into position.
-More recently, companies such as Balsam Hill have begun to use (PE) plastic molded from natural tree branches in an effort to create more realistic artificial Christmas trees.
+More recently, companies such as Christmas Tree World have begun to use (PE) plastic molded from natural tree branches in an effort to create more realistic artificial Christmas trees.

 Other

-Trends in artificial tree consumption have constantly evolved and a number of designer and other types of artificial Christmas trees have appeared on the market.
-Fiber optic trees come in two major varieties, one resembles a traditional Christmas tree.
-The other type of fiber optic Christmas tree is one where the entire tree is made of wispy fiber optic cable, a tree composed entirely of light.
+Trees with fiber-optic illumination come in two major varieties, one resembles a traditional Christmas tree and another type where the entire tree is made of wispy fiber optic cable, a tree composed entirely of light.
 David Gutshall, of Johnstown, Pennsylvania, received a patent for the latter type of fiber optic tree in 1998.

-One Dallas-based company offers "holographic mylar" trees in many hues.
+"Holographic mylar" trees in many hues is made.

 Tree-shaped objects made from such materials as cardboard, glass, ceramic or other materials can be found in use as tabletop decorations.

 Upside-down artificial Christmas trees were originally introduced as a marketing gimmick; they allowed consumers to get closer to ornaments for sale in retail stores as well as opened up floor space for more products.
 There were three varieties of upside-down trees, those bolted to the ceiling, stand alone trees with a base, and half-trees bolted to walls.